-James represents writers and presenters for scripted and non-scripted film and television, original audio, live events and brand endorsements.
+James represents TV presenters and writers for scripted and non-scripted film and television, original audio, live events and brand endorsements.

 Projects include ‘books to broadcast’, presenter-led series, commercial campaigns, corporate speaking and events from political book tours to arena entertainment.

 Previously James was an agent at PFD.
-He joined agenting from the Clinton Foundation in New York and Chicago and has a First Class BA in English Literature from Oxford University.
+He joined agenting from the Clinton Foundation in New York and Chicago.

 Literary Agent - Children's & Young Adult; Sci-Fi & Fantasy@ChloeSeager

 Chloe is responsible for the agency’s children’s and young adult book business as well as science fiction and fantasy.

 In children’s, we represent all genres of young adult, middle-grade and age 5-8 fiction and non-fiction.